stackforge/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 Services included in the environment
 +++++++++++++++++++++++++++++++++++++++++++

-The next part of the Settings screen allows you to modify the services you chose when you first created your environment.

 .. image:: /_images/user_screen_shots/settings-mod-services.png
    :width: 50%

+Use this screen to modify the services you chose on the :ref:`platform-services-ug` screen when you first created your environment.

 .. raw:: pdf